greybax/brandifyjs/README.md

 # BrandifyJS

 This is a JS library which helps you to add company icons in your html text.
-Icons are using from awesome repository :fireworks: :rocket: - [simple-icons](https://github.com/danleech/simple-icons)
+Icons are using from awesome repository :cherries: :rocket: - [simple-icons](https://github.com/danleech/simple-icons)

 ## Playground: